lukeed/resolve.exports/readme.md

 //=> Conditions: ["default", "browser", "require", "custom123"]
 ```

-### legacy(pkg, options?)
-Returns: `string` or `undefined`
+## Legacy Resolver

 Also included is a "legacy" method for resolving non-`"exports"` package fields.
 This may be used as a fallback method when for when no `"exports"` mapping is defined.
 In other words, it's completely optional (and tree-shakeable).

+### legacy(pkg, options?)
+Returns: `string` or `undefined`

 You may customize the field priority via [`options.fields`](#optionsfields).